TonyXiang8787/pybuild-header-dependency/README.md

 As the name of this project suggests, this project supports header-only C/C++ libraries.
 If you project depends on some static/dynamic libraries, you need to use a full build system like `cmake`.

 The default way of downloading packages from GitLab/GitHub is based on releases.
+You can of course make a custom downloader.

 # License